 Have you ever seen snow sparkling on sand dunes?
 Or swirling across desert plateaus?
 No?
 Then allow me to show you some beauty before I drag you down into the darkness with me.

 “Father’s going to tan our hides.”
 I raced along the dusty street after Alaleh, sandals slapping against the packed sand.
 With one hand, I lifted the hem of my chari to keep it from dragging, with the other I steadied myself against the wall of a hydrologist’s shop, fingers tracing the grooves between the smooth stones.
 Charis were made for modesty, not running.
 I don’t know how Alaleh managed it.
-Worse, I couldn’t see more than a few steps ahead, even with my spectacles.
+Worse, I couldn’t see more than a few steps ahead, even with my specs.
 It must have been well after midnight, and there were precious few alchemical lamps in this district.